Rome with Kids: Gelato, Gladiators, and Why the Eternal City Is the Ultimate Family Destination

 The Best Piazzas for Families

-Rome's piazzas are your secret weapon for traveling with kids.
+Rome's piazzas are your secret weapon for travelling with kids.
 These open squares are where Roman families gather in the evenings, where kids chase pigeons and kick soccer balls, and where you can sit with a glass of wine while everyone burns off energy.

 Navigating Rome with a Stroller

-That said, for the historic center, ancient ruins, and the Vatican, consider leaving the stroller at the hotel and using a carrier instead.
+That said, for the historic centre, ancient ruins, and the Vatican, consider leaving the stroller at the hotel and using a carrier instead.
 Many of Rome's best streets are pedestrian-only, stepped, or so narrow that a stroller becomes more obstacle than help.

 Day Trip to Ostia Antica: Rome's Hidden Family Gem